 Per Giuseppe Elefante (renowned Catador, lover of and expert in Cuban cigars, former member of the board at CCA, the widest Italian national cigar club association) it is still difficult to make a proper evaluation for New World cigars (also referred to as non-Cuban), as it’s hard to find cigars more than 20 years old from these terroirs.
 However, it might be possible to observe aging processes similar to those known for Cuban cigars.
 It would be necessary to assess what the correct temperature and humidity values need to be to achieve an optimal refinement over time.
 Such values may change due to the different varieties of tobacco blended by the various producers, resulting in a different aging potential within each line.

 This year, the Fuente Fuente Opus X cigars celebrate their 20th anniversary.
-Greg Mottola and team at Cigar Aficionado tasted some of the 20 year old cigars, stored in the Cigar Aficionado office humidor, and reported the following organoleptic notes: “earth, spice and leather have turned into cinnamon, cedar and flowers.
+Greg Mottola and team at Cigar Aficionado tasted some of the 20 year old cigars, stored in the Cigar Aficionado office humidor.
+They reported the following organoleptic notes: “earth, spice and leather have turned into cinnamon, cedar and flowers.
 In all of the Double Corona’s nearly eight inches, hints of earth, coffee bean and nutmeg came and went, but the cigar is nuanced and mature, perhaps with nothing to prove anymore after 20 years of maturation.
 It burned cool and slow and really showed the softer side of an OpusX.
 The Robusto was a bit stronger.
 Unlike the Double Corona, some of its stronger barnyard and leather qualities were still perceptible underneath the floral and tea-like elements.”

 We definitely look forward to learning more on the aging potential of New World cigars.

-We also hope this article has been interesting, and perhaps inspired your own desire to explore the world of aged cigars in case you haven’t done so yet.
+We also hope you found this article interesting, and perhaps inspired your own desire to explore the world of aged cigars in case you haven’t done so yet.
 If you have your own experiences in storing and maturing cigars over long periods of time, we would love to hear about them!
 Feel free to share in comments.

 – Zino DAVIDOFF, The Connoisseur’s Book of the Cigar, 1967, Second English translation of 1984, McGraw-Hill Book Company